-The PMO safeguard staff (an environmental specialist and a social specialist) will continue to conduct stakeholder engagement in accordance with this SEP and will build upon the channels of communication and engagement already established with stakeholders.
+The PMO safeguard staff (environmental and social specialist/s) will continue to conduct stakeholder engagement in accordance with this SEP and will build upon the channels of communication and engagement already established with stakeholders.
 In particular, the PMO will seek feedback from stakeholders on the environmental and social performance of the Project, and the implementation of the mitigation measures in the Environmental and Social Commitment Plan.